landofhere/handbook/Onboarding Documents/Welcome to Josephine.md

 Your first day is a chance to get introduced to everyone you're working with and start setting things up the way you like them.
 First days are hard and mostly we want you to be getting comfortable today.

-Please arrive around 10a and expect the day to look something like this:
+Please arrive by 10a and expect the day to look something like this:

 * 10-11a— Arrive and get settled
 * 11-11:45a— State of Josephine business update